SiaFoundation/mux/README.md

 For authenticated communication, use `mux.Dial`/`mux.Accept` with a `crypto/ed25519` keypair.

-To create a covert stream use `m.DialCovertStream`.
+To create a covert stream, use `m.DialCovertStream`.
 The accepting peer calls `m.AcceptStream` as usual.

 ## Benchmarks